Jordan-Gillard/Webley_Coding_Puzzle/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;1.
 You can simply type on the command line `python main.py` to get started.
 This route will prompt you to enter a file.
 &nbsp;&nbsp;&nbsp;&nbsp;2. or you can specify one, or multiple, csv files by typing on the command line `python main.py -csv file_1.csv file_2.csv`

 Please note that if you want to enter multiple files, you have to use `-csv` on the command line.
+Also note that this script is both Python 2 and Python 3 compatible.